adittyashrivastava/covidLungCTScan-ImageSegmentation/README.md

 In the below image, the left one is the prediction and the right one is human labeled.
 <img src="./img001.png" alt="Image_1"/>

-In the following 2 graphs shown the orange line shows the evaluation metrics and the blue line shows training metrics.
+In these graphs, the orange line shows the evaluation metrics and the blue line shows training metrics.
 <img src="./img002.png" alt="Image_2"/>

 <img src="./img003.png" alt="Image_3"/>